WahibNaseem/GitSampleApplication/Readme.txt

 #the type :wq to commit

 #To commit we can do this way
-# git commit -m 'message for the git '
+# git commit -m "message for the git"
 #we can have .gitignore file  in this file we simply name those file and folder(/folder) which we don't want to commit
 # and *.txt file it will ignore all files whose extension is txt

 #we can also create the branch
-#git branch mybranch
+#git branch login
+#To Change the branch
+# git checkout nameofthebranch